 What must be understood is this pocket interferes with the closing of the main compartment if both are full.
 When unfolded the main compartment looks big but it can only really be filled up to where the quick access pocket starts.
 This is not a big deal as its still large enough for me to store clothing for a week long winter trip.

 What is not seen

 Spec wise this bag fits all my needs.
 It is a great work, travel, and edc bag.
 Let me retract any negative thing I said about this bag up to this point as it can be dismissed because of what this bag offers.
 But, there is one big glaring negative to this bag that is not so obviously seen and is felt every time you use the bag.
 This bag is heavy.

 Picking it up you might not notice the weight, but start adding items to the bag and you quickly feel it.
 Fortunately, not so much on your back since this has excellent padding and straps, but its felt mostly when picking it up through the well padded top handle.
 Even when lightly filled I am surprised how much force is required to pick this pack up.

-Unpacked, without any accessories, the bag comes in at a massive 2.8-3.5 pounds or 1.3-1.6 kg depending on who you ask.
+Unpacked, without any accessories, the bag comes in at a massive 2.8-3.5 pounds or 1.3-1.6 kg depending on whom you ask.
 I dont have a scale to accurately measure but the pack feels that heavy.
-The Prima system weighs more than my hiking backpack that is double in size.
+The Prima system weighs more than my hiking backpack that is double the volume.
 Add the Accessories and this pack easily passes 5lb or 2.3 kg!

 I started to look over the bag to see why it was so heavy and I started to think about all the metal hardware and thick materials.
 Did the sternum strap need to have so much metal and be attached in such a unique way?
 Would plastic buckles reduce the cost and weight?
 Did the field space need to be a separate item?
 I could dive into a rabbit hole of questioning the materials but where does it end?
 Eventually you will start stripping away what makes this bag so great.
 Its a fine line that is not for me to walk.